 “Thanks Dr. Science” she snarked, before reaching over and pinching him, “or was that Dr. Grippy?”

 “Aw freak!” she griped.
-“We’re headed straight into Homeless Hell, aren’t we?” she said.
+“We’re headed straight into Homeless Hell, aren’t we?”

 At the core of the old downtown along Main St. lay a significant and seemingly permanent homeless people enclave.
 Driving could be exciting on the best of days, given the propensity of a few individuals with nothing to lose to step out into traffic in hopes of getting hit and collecting insurance money.